bluem-development/bluem-woocommerce/readme.txt

 3. This is the payment gateway settings page: the two possible gateways are automatically added and configurable from within WooCommerce.

 == Support ==
-If you have any questions, please reach out to me via email at d.rijpkema@bluem.nl.
-I aim to respond within five working days.
+If you have any questions, please reach out via email at pluginsupport@bluem.nl.
+We aim to respond within five working days.